 A Connector and Sink to write events from Kafka to HazelCast.
-The connector takes the value from the Kafka Connect SinkRecords and inserts a new entry to a HazelCast reliable topic.
-The Sink only supports writing to reliable topics.
+The connector takes the value from the Kafka Connect SinkRecords and inserts/update an entry in HazelCast.
+The Sink supports writing to a reliable topic, ring buffer, queue, set, list, imap, multi-map and icache.

 - 1. The KCQL routing querying Kafka topic payload field selection is supported, allowing you to have choose selection of fields or all fields written to Hazelcast. - 2.
 Topic to table routing via KCQL. - 3.
 Error policies for handling failures. - 4.
-Storing as JSON or Avro in Hazelcast via KCQL.
+Encoding as JSON, TEXT or Avro in Hazelcast via KCQL. - 5.
+Storing in a Hazelcast RELIABLE\TOPIC, RING\BUFFER, QUEUE, SET, LIST, IMAP, MULTI\MAP, ICACHE via KCQL.

-- Confluent 3.0.1
+- Confluent 3.2

-- Hazelcast 3.6.4
+- Hazelcast 3.6.4 or higher

 - Java 1.8

 - Scala 2.11